 - White sugar

-- Pine nuts for garnish (optional), the slight crunch of the pine nuts is a nice contrast to the smooth soup.
+- Pine nuts for garnish: The slight crunch of the pine nuts is a nice contrast to the smooth soup, optional.

 See the recipe below for specific quantities and details.

 Add the passata and chicken stock.
-To a heavy-bottomed pot, begin by pouring in the bottle of passata.
-To "clean" out the contents of the bottle, add the chicken stock to the bottle, put the cap back on and give the bottle a good shake.
-Then pour this mixture into the pot.
+Pour the passata into a heavy-bottomed pot.
+To clean out the bottle, add the chicken stock to the bottle, put the cap on, and shake.
+Then, pour the contents into the pot.

 Add remaining ingredients.
-Next, add in the remaining ingredients (excluding the pine nuts and additional cream for garnish if using).
-Although the shallot is left whole, it will still impart a nice flavour to the soup without adding any chunks.
+Next, add in the remaining ingredients (excluding the pine nuts and additional cream for garnish, if used).
+Although the shallot is left whole, it will impart a nice flavor to the soup without adding any chunks.
 Cover the pot and simmer for 30 minutes, stirring occasionally.
-When done, remove the Parmigiano rind, shallot and basil leaves and discard.
+When done, remove the Parmigiano rind, shallot, and basil leaves and discard them.

-While the soup simmers.
-Heat a small frying pan over medium heat.
-Add the pine nuts to the dry pan, moving them around and stirring often until golden brown.
+Roast pine nuts.
+While the soup simmers, heat a small frying pan over medium heat.
+Add the pine nuts to the dry pan, moving them around and stirring often until they are golden brown.
 This should take approximately 10 minutes.
-Pine nuts can go from a beautiful golden brown to scorched very quickly once they start to roast, so stay close by!
+Once they start to roast, pine nuts can go from a beautiful golden brown to scorched very quickly, so stay close by!

 Serve.
-Sprinkle with toasted pine nuts and drizzle with cream.
-Enjoy 🙂
+Sprinkle with toasted pine nuts, drizzle with cream, and serve.

 Secrets for Success

-- While other tomato products like tomato sauce may work in this recipe, passata is best suited for this soup because passata is designed for recipes with a shorter cooking time.
-Also, passata does not contain seeds or tomato peel therefore, the soup will be silky in texture.
+- While other tomato products like tomato sauce may work in this recipe, passata is best suited for this soup because it is designed for recipes with a shorter cooking time.
+Also, passata does not contain seeds or tomato peel, so the soup will be silky in texture.

 - Remember to stir the soup several times during the cooking process to prevent sticking.

 - When you purchase Parmigiano-Reggiano cheese, don't throw out the rind.
-Put the rinds in the freezer for future use and add them to soups and stews for an additional flavour boost.
+Put the rinds in the freezer for future use and add them to soups and stews for an additional flavor boost.

 Substitutions & Variations

-- Although using chicken stock will enhance the overall flavour of the soup, vegetable stock or water may also be used.
+- Although using chicken stock will enhance the overall flavor of the soup, vegetable stock or water may also be used.

-- 15% cooking cream will also work in this recipe, however, the end result will be less rich.
+- 15% cooking cream will also work in this recipe.

 Frequently Asked Questions

-Yes, you can use tomato sauce, but make sure that the tomato sauce does not contain other ingredients like high fructose corn syrup and seasonings.
-This is why passata is suitable for this recipe because it's strained tomatoes and sea salt.
+Yes, you can use tomato sauce, but ensure it does not contain other ingredients like high fructose corn syrup and seasonings.
+Passata is suitable for this recipe because it contains strained tomatoes and sea salt.

 Yes!
 This version of tomato soup includes minimal ingredients.
 Although sugar has been added to the recipe, it is a very small amount compared to commercially prepared soups.
 This recipe is also a good source of vitamin C, which is a beneficial antioxidant.

 You can leave out the sugar if you like; however, the overall amount of sugar suggested is negligible.
-The sugar complements the flavour of the sweet tomatoes making the soup less acidic.
+The sugar complements the flavor of the sweet tomatoes making the soup less acidic.

 I don't recommend freezing this soup because the texture might change slightly, becoming grainy.